 It’s all too easy to grab something from the fridge and rush back to your computer at lunch.
 You don’t need to come and go like you would in an office.
 There is no conference room to walk to and few people are going out to unwind in a cafe.
 While that can be convenient to work at home, it can also mean that you’re sitting in the same spot for countless uninterrupted hours.

 We often take for granted the risk that offices put on our physical safety.
 While working on a computer might not be as physically taxing as manual labour, it can have a profound effect on your body.
-One of the best things that you can do to prevent work-from-home aches and pains is to follow good home office ergonomics.
+One of the best things that you can do to prevent work-from-home aches and prevent back and hip pains is to follow good home office ergonomics.

 Insider Tip: Remember that good ergonomics isn’t about having a lot of space or top-of-the-line equipment.
 While it would be great to have a spacious well-equipped home office, the only thing that truly matters is having good alignment.
 Sometimes all it takes is putting a couple of books under your laptop or raising up your chair.
 Rather than waiting for when you’ve got the perfect office space, make small overhauls to your current space.